ngodat0103/ngodat0103/README.md

 # 💫 About Me:
-🔭I am in my final year, specializing in computer networks and communications at the University of Information Technology<br>👨‍💻 I have a strong passion for developing Java backend applications and have a growing interest in DevOps.
+🔭I am in my final year, specializing in computer networks and communications at the University of Information Technology<br>👨‍💻 I have a growing interest in DevOps.

 ## 🌐 Socials: